-Renato Zero was born Renato Fiacchini in Rome, in 1950: Zero is one of Italy's music icons.
-A powerful performer, yesterday and today, Zero's histrionic personality had made it an amazing stage animal since the very beginning of his career.
+Renato Zero was born Renato Fiacchini in Rome, on the 30th September 1950.
+Zero is one of Italy's music icons.
+A powerful performer, yesterday and today, Zero's histrionic personality made him an amazing stage animal since the very beginning of his career.
 His creativity shined through his music, but also flamboyantly appeared under everyone's eyes with his costumes and dressing up ensembles.

 His success was huge and very fast, and he put together a marquis that was home to his concerts.
 He called it Zerolandia and the rest is history.
 For a while he faded out of the mainstream but then in the mid 90's, with a more conservative look and a more mature appeal, he had a very strong comeback.
 This captured the interest of his former fans and also intrigued newer fans, youngsters who connected with him just like their parents had.
 Since his comeback, he has not stopped and actually has been able to book even more time on TV than before, with very special guest appearances.
 His concerts sell out whenever he takes the stage.

 Renato Zero performs "Il Triangolo" (the triangle, but also the threesome in Italian) in 1978.

 The key to his success is his talent, not his dress or the subject material he sung about.
 Indeed, those turned out to be distractions, minor details in the context of his really great music.
 His art definitely overcame his transgressions and he kept his relationship with his fans intact, holding on to his unique way of communicating directly with his audience.
 He is now a father or older brother figure, who doesn't give advice based on social clichés; instead he says "Yes I hear you, and that is how I see it."

 As years go by, his style and sound are still very fresh, and his fans are always eager to find out what he is thinking of next; after all, today's taste and standards are probably close to a perfect match to Renato Zero's vision of society, and of the world in general.